 Can be used to integrate scientific material into various digital systems and applications.

 A DOI consists of a prefix and a sequence of numbers and/or letters, for example, “10.1126/science.169.3946.635”.
-Please also note that a DOI must always start with ‘10’, as in the previous example.
+Please also note that a DOI always begins with “10”, as in the previous example.

 To create a citation using a DOI, you can use a citation style such as APA, MLA, or Chicago.
 The citation format depends on the style used, but it usually includes the author, title, publication date, publisher or journal, and DOI.

-Author, A. A., Author, B. B., and Author, C. C. (year).
-Title of article.
-Journal title, volume (issue), page range.
+Author, A. A., Author, B. B., & Author, C. C. (year).
+Article title.
+Journal title, volume(issue), page range.
 DOI: 10xxxxxxxxxxx

-In this example, the DOI is included at the end of the citation after ‘DOI:’ and provides a direct link to the cited digital object.
+In this example, the DOI is included at the end of the citation after “DOI:” and provides a direct link to the cited digital object.

 We have a gift for you!

-Taisia Zatsepina
+Taisiia Zatsepina

 Director of the company